amr-coding/OpenWeatherAPI/README.md

 # OpenWeatherAPI
-Used OpenWeather API to get every country weather degree in celsius.
+Used OpenWeather API to get any city's weather degree in celsius.